My Moroccan Journey

 Duration: 3 days / 2 nights | Driving time: 10 hrs each way | Cost: ~€150 | Company: Civitatis

 Near the end of my trip, I knew I had to see the desert.
 Agafay or the Sahara?
 I chose the Sahara, the classic dunes.
-Be prepared: it’s a long 10-hour drive each way, but worth every mile.
+Be prepared: it’s a long 10-hour drive each way, but worth it.

 To break up the journey, we stopped at the UNESCO World Heritage Site Aït Benhaddou Kasbah.
+If you’re a movie buff, you’ll recognise it, scenes from Lawrence of Arabia and Game of Thrones were filmed here.
 With our guide, we crossed the dry riverbed and entered the fortified village, winding up narrow paths to the top.
-Such a worthwhile stop.
-If you’re a movie buff, you’ll recognise it, scenes from Lawrence of Arabia and Game of Thrones were filmed here.
+Such a worthwhile stop and a nice break from sitting in the bus.

-That night we stayed in a stunning auberge in the Dadès Valley.
-The next day brought the dramatic Todgha Gorges, unexpected and breathtaking, before reaching Merzouga, where a line of camels patiently waited.
+That night we stayed in a stunning auberge in the Dadès Valley, far from the city, calm, quiet, and authentically Moroccan.
+The following day we moved on to the dramatic Todgha Gorges, unexpected and breathtaking, before reaching Merzouga, where a line of camels waited patiently.
+Everything felt relaxed and unrushed.
 Once my headscarf was on, I felt like a true desert traveller.
-Wrapping it properly takes a bit of practice (and a few laughs), but it proved useful when the wind picked up and made for great photos.
+Wrapping it properly takes a bit of practice (and a few laughs), but it came into its own when the wind picked up, and made for great photos too.

 Front row seat: I threw my leg over the camel, letting out a small yelp as it rose to its feet.
 You’ve got to hold tight!

 The next morning, we began the long drive back to Marrakech.
-A long day, but entirely worth it.
-I’d absolutely recommend visiting the Sahara and booking with Civitatis: thoughtful stops, plenty of food, and smooth organisation throughout.
-If you can, stay three nights instead of two — one full day in the desert makes all the difference.
+I’d wholeheartedly recommend visiting the Sahara and booking with Civitatis: thoughtful stops, generous food, and smooth organisation throughout.
+If you can, stay three nights instead of two, it’s a long way from Marrakech.

 Back home now, I can honestly say it was an incredible trip.
 I’ll return one day to explore more of this country… stay tuned.